MithrilJS/mithril.js/docs/getting-started.md

 }
 ```

-In addition to holding a controller and a view, a module is typically also used to store data that pertains to it.
+In addition to holding a controller and a view, a module can also be used to store data that pertains to it.

 Let's create a module.